Go Beyond Book Club

 Trouble in Camelot

-After finishing Upstairs at the White House I came across a memoir released several years ago called, Once Upon a Secret: My Affair with President John F. Kennedy and Its Aftermath.
-Based on young intern Mimi Alford and her 18 month affair with JFK in and out of the White House before an assassination took his life.
-Reading this memoir together with Upstairs at the White House made me wonder if Mr. West truly knew or at the very least had an inkling of what was going on under his watch as Chief Usher and if he played his own part in protecting the Kennedy legacy.
+After finishing Upstairs at the White House I came across a memoir released several years ago, Once Upon a Secret: My Affair with President John F. Kennedy and Its Aftermath.
+Based on young intern, Mimi Alford and her eighteen month affair, (in and out of The White House), with JFK before an assassination took his life.
+Reading this memoir together with Upstairs at the White House made me wonder if Mr. West truly knew or at the very least had an inkling of what was going on under his watch and if he played his own part in protecting the Kennedy legacy.

-Nothing is implied or hinted by West in his memoir but the one thing that stood out was is his steadfast favoritism and loyalty to President Kennedy and especially for the First Lady Jackie Kennedy.
+Nothing is implied or hinted by West in his memoir but the one thing that stood out was his steadfast favoritism and loyalty to President Kennedy and especially for the First Lady Jackie Kennedy.
 He writes with kid gloves in describing the First Lady's decorating style, the way she spoke, her immense love for her children and the tragic death of her newborn.
-Unlike the other presidents and their wives that he seemed to openly criticize during their appointed time.
+Unlike the other presidents and their wives he seemed more comfortable in openly criticizing the office of the duly elected during their appointed time.

 If Mr. West indeed knew about JFK's well known infidelities we can only speculate as to why he was so silent in his book.
 Maybe West wanted only to highlight the things he admired most about Jackie Kennedy and leave out any scandal that would tarnish his and the Kennedy family name.
-In all, there is very little mention of President Kennedy in his memoir compared to the detailed information on the other Presidents and that I found very interesting considering JFK was a massively popular and much beloved figure in that time and even to this day.
+In all, there is very little mention of President Kennedy in his memoir compared to the detailed information on the other Presidents and that I found very compelling considering JFK was extremely popular and a much beloved figure in that time and even to this day.

 Mr. West left behind a legacy as a dependable, steadfast, honorable Chief Usher and I truly think he accomplished just that